maznicky/AR2HUB/README.md

 `Refresh cache` under Advanced is not normally needed - addresses stay valid for the whole session, including across respawns and weapon swaps.

+### Melee Mods
+**Auto Melee** swings only when something is actually within your weapon's reach, read from the melee you're currently holding - so a machete swings sooner than a pocket knife.

+- **Key Mode** - Hold, Toggle or Always.
+Default key is **V**.
+- **Targets** - zombies on, players off.
+Whitelisted players are never hit.
+- **Only Hit What's In Front Of You** - ignores anything behind you.
+- **Cooldown** - how often it's allowed to swing.
+- **Keep Sprint When Swinging** - swinging normally drops you out of sprint, so this presses it again straight after.
+- **Predict Swing** - damage doesn't land when the swing starts, it lands near the end of the animation.
+This starts the swing early based on how fast the target is closing on you, so runners get hit instead of missed.

+Reach and cooldown themselves are the server's call, so nothing here makes your weapon longer or faster - it just times the swings better than a human can.

+### Movement
+**Dash** is a short burst in the direction you're facing, default **X**, with adjustable speed, duration and cooldown.

+Worth being aware: this is the most visible thing in the script, since the server does see you move.
+It's deliberately built as short bursts with a cooldown rather than constant speed.

 ---